mrviki/discord-alt-account-client/README.md

 with this source code u will abel to join ur tokens (accounts without email) to voice channel or just make account online.

 # HOW TO INSTALL :
- clone the project to repl or glitch (ill put the repl fork link down below).
+ clone the project to repl or glitch (ill put the repl and glitch link down below).

  repl : https://replit.com/